justin4v/ZettelNotes/Book Reading/设计模式GoF/创建型/Factory Method.md

 - Creator relies on its subclasses to define the factory method so that it returns an instance of the appropriate ConcreteProduct.

 # Consequences
-Factory methods *eliminate the need to bind application-specific classes into your code*.
-The code only deals with the Product interface; therefore it can work with any user-defined ConcreteProduct classes.
+1. Factory methods ***eliminate the need to bind application-specific classes into your code***：

-A potential disadvantage of factory methods is that clients might have to subclass the Creator class just to create a particular ConcreteProduct object.

-Here are two additional consequences of the FactoryMethod pattern:
+	1. The code only deals with the Product interface;
+	2. therefore it can work with any user-defined ConcreteProduct classes.
-1. *Provides hooks for subclasses*.
+2. *Provides hooks(钩子) for subclasses*.
 Creating objects inside a class with a factory method is always more flexible than creating an object directly.
 Factory Method gives subclasses a hook for providing an extended version of an object.
-2. *Connects parallel(平行) class hierarchies*.
+3. *Connects parallel(平行) class hierarchies*.
 Parallel class hierarchies result when a class delegates some of its responsibilities to a separate class.

+A potential disadvantage of factory methods is that clients might have to subclass the Creator class just to create a particular ConcreteProduct object.
 ## Parallel Example
 Consider graphical figures that can be manipulated interactively(交互);
 - that is, they can be stretched, moved, or rotated using the mouse.